learn-co-curriculum/ruby-enumerables-introduction-to-enumerables/README.md

 _wearing a surgical mask_.
 But he didn't want to wear one all the time so he decided to implement the following modification to his behavior:

 > **PSEUDOCODE**: Below we're going to use "pseudocode."
-Its something that
+It's something that
 > looks a bit like code, but we're not expecting that it would run, it's just a
 > convenient way to express a problem's solution in a way like code, but far
 > less demanding.
 It's common to find programmers "sketching" a problem or a
-> phenomenon because it's usually shorter to write than English and, once you
+> phenomenon in pseudocode because it's usually shorter to write than English
-> learn programming, using programming to communicate, even in "normal life"
+> and, once you learn programming, it's a handy way to communicate with other
-> settings becomes handy.
+> programmers.

 ```ruby
 while on_the_train